jalakpatoliya/student_section/README.md

 @ Master
-1. Create an uploads folder else enoent error would come.
+1. Create an uploads folder else enoent error will occur.